RfidResearchGroup/proxmark3/armsrc/Standalone/readme.md

 ## Update MAKEFILE.HAL

-Add your mode to the `Makefile.hal` help and modes list:
+Add your mode to the `Makefile.hal` help and modes list (alphabetically):
 ```
 +==========================================================+
 | STANDALONE      | DESCRIPTION                            |